I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 Whether you see the obvious signs or not, one of the easiest ways to monitor is to check for digital pulses.
 If your horse or pony is out on grass, check the hooves every day.
 If you feel the pulse bounding, and/or any unusual warmth in the hooves, or you see the formation of event lines appearing below the coronary band, usually curling down towards the heels, these could be the first signs of the early stages, also known as low-grade laminitis (LGL), and your signal to take preventative action.

-Mac went down with what I'd term low-grade lami.
-Heat for sure in his hooves but no sign of event lines, yet he couldn't walk.
+Our little thug went down with what I'd term low-grade lami.
+Heat for sure in his hooves but no sign of event lines, yet he simply couldn't walk.
 His pulses, to me, weren't throbbing, just seemed slightly raised, but a 2nd opinion thought different and considered them pounding.

-How did he get it?
+So how did he go down with it?
 My fault entirely.
-We moved yards as Covid hit, literally on the Saturday before the Monday of the first major Lockdown.
-He'd spent the previous 6-months on a family-run barefoot no-grass yard and a hay-only diet, because I'd badly broken my leg the previous August and needed livery services through winter 2019.
-Cue Covid in Spring 2020 and we had to move them, so we were back on grass on our former yard.
+We had to move yards when the first Covid lockdown hit, literally on the Saturday before the Monday of the first major lockdown.
+We'd spent the previous 6-months on a friend's family-run barefoot no-grass yard and a hay-only diet, because I'd badly broken my leg the previous August and needed livery services through winter 2019.
+Cue Covid in Spring 2020 and we had to move them, so we returned back to our former yard which was ancient sheep moorland grazing.

 It took just a week for him to crash.
-Of course I beat myself up - so stupid of me not to see it coming, especially considering he's high up on the metabolic spectrum, full onset IR, very cresty/fat-pads.
-He's also impossible to walk out for exercise as he's an unrideable thug and tanks off - his full story's in our Case Studies, plus having myself not long recovered from the leg break I couldn't walk him out even if he wasn't a thug!
+Of course I beat myself up - so stupid of me not to see it coming, especially considering he's high up on the metabolic spectrum, full onset IR.
+He's also impossible to walk out for exercise as he's an unrideable thug and tanks off - his full story's in our Case Studies, plus having myself not long recovered from the leg break I wasn't able to walk him out even if he wasn't a thug!

-At the ripe age of 20, this is the first lami bout he's had with us in 4-yrs, but there's no doubt I had my head in the sand as being our previous yard I simply assumed that their tums knew the grass to be 'safe'.
-Truthfully, I didn't even consider it ...
+At the ripe age of 20, this was the first lami bout he'd had with us in 4-yrs, but there's no doubt I had my head in the sand as being our previous yard where I'd met him four years previously before adopting him, I must have assumed that their gut systems knew the grass to be 'safe'.
+In all honestly I didn't even consider it ...

-The others were all absolutely fine, although thanks to Mac they all went onto lami-watch and I immediately got a track system up.
-2021 is already very different - we've now got a smaller summer field with a rigid track system, hay stations set up and two field shelters with a lovely loafing area for them.
+The others were all absolutely fine, although thanks to Mac I put them all onto lami-watch and I immediately got a track system up.
+We've now got a smaller summer field with a rigid track system, hay stations set up and two field shelters with a lovely loafing area for them.

 Early intervention is critical

-Get your horse off the grass immediately if you can - we couldn't with Mac so I rigged up a corrall in the field with his buddies - and treat with cold therapy, i.e. cold hosing or cold-water bucket soaking, with ice-cubes in the water if you can get them (never use ice directly on the skin as it can destroy skin tissue) to help reduce the inflammation.
+The first step is Alleviation.
+After getting your horse off grass asap (we couldn't with Mac so I rigged up a small skid-row corrall in the field with his buddies on the other side), immediately apply cold water therapy, i.e. cold hosing or cold-water bucket soaking if you can lift a hoof up without exacerbating pain in other affected hooves - if you can get ice-cubes in the water, all the better to help reduce the inflammation potentially reduce any damage, but never apply ice directly on the skin as it can destroy skin tissue.

-If your horse can move, get him onto a conformable surface with as little pressure on the sole as possible.
-Bring a field buddy in with him so he has company, to help reduce any stress he may be feeling.
-If he can’t move, don’t force him as this can cause physical damage to the hoof structure – far better that the vet sees the horse where he is comfortable.
+If your horse can move, get them onto a conformable surface with as little pressure on the sole as possible.
+Bring a field buddy in with them so they have company, which will help reduce any stress they may be feeling.
+If they can’t move, don’t force them as this can cause physical damage to the hoof structure – far better that the vet sees the horse where he is comfortable.

 We know the first trigger in developing laminitis is from a toxin-burden in the blood-circulation, so preventing laminitis is making sure those toxins don't leak from the gut into the bloodstream in the first place.

 - Become Grass-Aware!
-All covered in our I'ts hay, hay, more hay and only hay page.
+All covered in our Hay, hay, more hay and only hay page.

 - Spring/Summer.
 Look at setting up a track system which is incredibly easy to implement with electric fence posts and tape.
 Position hay stations so as to allow plenty of movement between them while keeping grass consumption down.